Days out near Cardiff to enjoy with the whole family – from castles to mines and stunning country parks

 This is an ideal day out for families with children who adore animals.
-The Farm Park has ponies, sheep, donkeys, chickens and more, and smaller pets that can be handled.
+Cefn Mably Farm Park has ponies, sheep, donkeys, chickens and more, and smaller pets that can be handled.
 Older kids can tear around in the go-karts or start an excavation with the diggers.

 Younger children will be kept entertained in the park’s indoor soft-play area, whatever the weather.
 This is also the perfect spot for frazzled parents to grab a cuppa and a piece of cake in the adjoining café.

-Pull on your walking boots and head off in search of wildlife along the trails of this country park just over half an hour outside Cardiff.
+Pull on your walking boots and head off in search of wildlife along the trails Barry Sidings Country Park, which is just over half an hour outside Cardiff.
 BMX fans can also bring their bikes for a ride around the dedicated track.
 The park has plenty of open space for families to meet up with friends for outdoor games or a barbecue, and there’s a great children’s playground.